Vegan Japanese

 udon cooking in boiling water being stirred with chopsticks

-Tip: If using dried udon: Boil 2 minutes less than the packet instructions.
-Rinse thoroughly under cold water to remove starch, shake off excess water, then add to the broth to reheat for a couple of minutes before serving.
+Tip: If using dried udon: Boil a minute less than the packet instructions.
+Rinse thoroughly under cold water to remove starch, shake off excess water.

 soya sauce being poured onto udon noodles in a frying pan on top of stir fried veggies